Bibbo (actress): In India

 Bibbo acted in the 1931 film Alam Ara which is her first film and she played the role of a friend to Alam Ara, the film's lead character, which was played by Zubeida.
 Alam Ara is considered the first sound film in India, and it also featured Prithviraj Kapoor and Master Vithal.
-Bibbo's second film but it is her first recorded film it was the successful Rangila Rajput (The Gay Cavalier) (1933), directed by M. D. Bhavnani and starring Master Nissar, with popular music by B. S. Hoogan.
+Bibbo's second film but it is her first recorded film it was the successful Rangila Rajput (The Gay Cavalier) (1933), directed by Mohan Bhavnani and starring Master Nissar, with popular music by B. S. Hoogan.
 Her second film that year for Ajanta was Mayajaal, a fantasy directed by Shanti L. Dave for Ajanta Cinetone Ltd., co-starring Master Nissar, P. Jairaj and Shahzadi, with music composed by B. S. Hoogan.
 Her acting was appreciated by the Hindi journalist Pitambar Jha, who predicted a bright future for her in his article in the Hindi magazine, Chitrapat 1934.